mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_1_release_notes.md

 On May 8, 2019, we introduced a change to Connect, the service that enables you to interact with your GKE on-prem clusters using Cloud Console.
-To use the new Connect agent, you must re-register your clusters with Cloud Console, or you must upgrade to Anthos GKE on-prem beta-1.4.
+To use the new Connect agent, you must re-register your clusters with Cloud Console, or you must upgrade to GKE on-prem beta-1.4.

 Your GKE on-prem clusters and the workloads running on them will continue to operate uninterrupted.
 However, your clusters will not be visible in Cloud